Jaroslav Stodola and Dana Stodolová: Crimes

 On 30 September 2001, the disguised spouses went to the house of 77-year-old Alois Miškovský from Chabeřice, who was known for lending money.
-They threatened him with a knife and forced him to give them 160,000 crowns.
+They threatened him with a knife and forced him to give them 160,000 CZK.
 The couple then tied him up and left him in the house, where he was discovered in a very bad condition two days later.
 Miškovský died less than a year later.

-On 16 November 2001, the Stodolas decided to rob their 75-year-old neighbor Jaroslav Šanda from Slavošov, who was staying with Dana's mother.
-While Jaroslav sneaked out of the house in the early morning, Dana talked to her mother in the kitchen, assuring her that her husband is still asleep.
+On 16 November 2001, the Stodolas decided to rob their 75-year-old neighbour Jaroslav Šanda from Slavošov, who was staying with Dana's mother.
+While Jaroslav sneaked out of the house in the early morning, Dana talked to her mother in the kitchen, assuring her that her husband was still asleep.
 He jumped Šanda's fence and hid so that he had a view of the main entrance.
-He then put on a wig and nylon stockings on his face, and proceeded to enter Šanda's house while he was in the barn.
-Jaroslav hid behind a curtain in the main hall, and when Šanda returned, he was knocked down and forced to give his attacker 40,000 crowns.
+He then put on a wig and nylon stockings on his face and proceeded to enter Šanda's house while he was in the barn.
+Jaroslav hid behind a curtain in the main hall, and when Šanda returned, he was knocked down and forced to give his attacker 40,000 CZK.
 But while handing over the money, Šanda pulled the stocking off from Stodola's face, and he strangled the pensioner in fear.
 Stodola then placed the body in a bed and lit some of the candles, before stealing a few items and running away.
 One of the candles caused a fire that destroyed the house.
 During the autopsy of the body, the doctor did not report any head injury and failed to notice any traces of strangulation.
-Since Šanda, in spite of his death, would rather burn his house than leave it to his children, his case was closed in 2002 as death without any external factors.
+Since Šanda, despite his death, would rather burn his house than leave it to his children, his case was closed in 2002 as death without any external factors.

-On 28 November 2001, Dana entered the house of 68-year-old neighbor Růžena Skohoutilová, who was known to possess valuable jewelry.
+On 28 November 2001, Dana entered the house of 68-year-old neighbour Růžena Skohoutilová, who was known to possess valuable jewellery.
 While Jaroslav was watching in front of the house, Dana attacked the pensioner with a rod inside.
-They then both tied her up and beat her, asking to point where she was hiding her money.
+They then both tied her up and beat her, asking her to point out where she was hiding her money.
 When Skohoutilová refused, the Stodolovis suffocated her with a scarf and pillow.
-Under her bed they found 50,000 crowns and stole some other things, before burying the body in the garden together with some papers and several daily necessities.
+Under her bed they found 50,000 CZK and stole some other things, before burying the body in the garden together with some papers and several daily necessities.
 They wanted to create the impression that the woman had gone on a vacation somewhere.
-The body of Skohoutilová was discovered by her son-in-law on May 4, 2002, during reconstruction of the house.
-The police accused a trio of men who robbed retirees in the neighborhood of her murder, as they had attempted to rob the woman one week before her death, which she had mentioned to Dana's mother.
+The body of Skohoutilová was discovered by her son-in-law on 4 May 2002, during reconstruction of the house.
+The police accused a trio of men who robbed retirees in the neighbourhood of her murder, as they had attempted to rob the woman one week before her death, which she had mentioned to Dana's mother.
 It later turned out that the reason for her murder was that she had seen who was Jaroslav Šanda's killer.